 sampleID and the associated barcode (sampleCode) can be used to link the tables.
-The sampleID and sampleCode will be generated for each collection event, and subsampleIDs and subsampleCodes will be generated fore each functional group within a sample in the hbp_massdata table.
-Physical samples will be discarded following measurement.
+The sampleID and sampleCode are generated for each collection event, and subsampleIDs and subsampleCodes are generated for each functional group within a sample in the hbp_massdata table.
+Physical samples are discarded following measurement.

-Primary key for hbp_perbout → plotID, clipID, collectDate, sampleID, sampleCode
+Primary key for hbp_perbout → plotID, sampleID